Danack/PHP-to-Javascript/README.md

     // define('DATABASE_TYPE', 'MySQL');
     document.write( "Database type is " + 'MySQL');

-If this is a problem for you - don't use defines.
+If this is a problem for you - current solution is don't use defines.
 Instead use classes to define your const variables.
+It would be possible to add the define as a variable in the Global scope for Javascript.
+But that would be kind of sucky.